 Stock up on tons of dark green veggies, which come loaded with nutrients, including vitamin A, iron and calcium.
 Look for cabbage and spinach early in the season, and shift to hardier greens like kale and broccoli later in the year.
 Also look for less common greens that are often not available at grocery stores – like rocket and dandelion greens.
 These are just as healthy as other greens and will allow you and your family to explore your pallets.

 Shop for red, orange and yellow fruits and veggies to get your daily dose of carotenes– an antioxidant that also provides vitamin A – as well as vitamin C, according to the USDA.
 Look for strawberries and raspberries earlier in the growing season, followed by watermelons and then peaches later in the year.

 Round out your shopping with purple and blue produce.
-Pick up violet-hued staples like blueberries and blackberries earlier in the growing season, and black cherries and aubergine later on.
+Pick up violet-hued staples like blueberries and blackberries earlier in the growing season, and black cherries and eggplant later on.
 You can also find some purple vegetables, like purple carrots and beets, almost year-round.

 Select Grass-Fed Meat and Eggs